-MOUNT WAVERLEY SECONDARY COLLEGE

-Communication Policy 2016-2018

-Provide a framework for effective communication.

-Date ratified by College Council: June 2016 Review date: 2018

-Endorsed by College Council President: John Kouvelas

-RAT 10 NALE
+COMMUNICATION POLICY

+Purpose

-mmunication Policy focuses on the following:
+The Communication Policy focuses on the following:

-[Building positive relationships between home and school and the community based on mutual respect and trust that results in success for all students

-[Ensuring the wellbeing of students and improvement of their learning outcomes.
+- Building positive relationships between home and school and the community based on mutual respect and trust that results in success for all students - Ensuring the wellbeing of students and improvement of their learning outcomes.

-Gui di ng Principles
+Guiding Principles

-mmunication Policy aims to:
+The Communication Policy aims to:

-provide a framework for effective communication create co-operative teamwork and partnership between school, parents/carers and students

-and the community

-assist the best learning outcomes for students

-[ensure that the college values are reflected through effective communication
+- provide a framework for effective communication - create co-operative teamwork and partnership between school, parents/carers and students and the community - assist the best learning outcomes for students - ensure that the college values are reflected through effective communication

-hear to be Com d a e re mi re communication encompasses the exchange of ideas, where people feel they have been and their opinions valued, and where information is clear and accurate.
-Communication needs elated to student performance, wellbeing and behaviour, as well as school related issues.
-Unication should be respectful, timely and relevant, allowing for open and honest interaction.
-In pendix A. Appendix B sets out 'Who to contact'.
+Effective communication encompasses the exchange of ideas, where people feel they have been heard and their opinions valued, and where information is clear and accurate.
+Communication needs to be related to student performance, wellbeing and behaviour, as well as school related issues.
+Communication should be respectful, timely and relevant, allowing for open and honest interaction.
+See Appendix A. Appendix B sets out 'Who to contact'.

-Def in ition
+Definition

-This ро licy refers to the following forms of communication:
+This policy refers to the following forms of communication:

-[voicemail/ telephone conversations
+- voicemail/ telephone conversations

-[emails
+- emails

-[official letters
+- official letters

-[student planner
+- student planner

-[college website
+- college website

-[newsletter

-[Compass
+- newsletter

+- Compass

-Gui de elines for communication (email, student planner and parent portal)
+Guidelines for communication (email, student planner and parent portal)

-Guid del ines for student planner communication and emails
+Guidelines for student planner communication and emails

-Com mı unication needs to be:
+Communication needs to be:

-[Written clearly in the student planner

-[Brief and factual, for example, History homework not completed
+- Written clearly in the student planner - Brief and factual, for example, History homework not completed

-[Staff members are expected to sign as acknowledgement of receipt any note in the student's planner.
+• Staff members are expected to sign as acknowledgement of receipt any note in the student's planner.
 Parents/carers should also sign and include their name on any correspondence with staff via student planners or emails.

-Note : :
+Note:

-1. 5 Stu dents are expected to take their planner to every class and take home each night.

-2. Pro ovision is made for the Home Group teacher and parents to sign the college diary weekly.

-3. 209 sitive comments are also encouraged.
+- 1. Students are expected to take their planner to every class and take home each night. - 2.
+Provision is made for the Home Group teacher and parents to sign the college diary weekly. - 3.
+Positive comments are also encouraged.